Gabies/MyLoop/README.md

 * Favorite a path
 * Suggest trails based on favorites
 * Show top rated nearby paths
+* User can take a photo of the scenery
+* User can view all photos taken
 * Count calories
 * Leaderboards
 * Trail Ranks (based on scenery, convenience, number of people completed the path)